Luchador/GUD/tools/geditor/docs/GEOMETRY_TOOLBAR.md

 cut at 40% opacity; it is depth-tested against the scene.
 The preview's finite size does not limit the actual cut.

-**Pick Points** temporarily reserves left clicks for background surface hits.
+**Pick Point** sets the position with one click on a background surface.
+The default plane lies parallel to the X/Z axes (normal 0, 1, 0).
+Use **Move (W)** or **Rotate (E)** to adjust the plane with the existing gizmos, or enter coordinates and angles in the transform panel.
+The preview and gizmo stay centered on the picked position.
+Scaling is unavailable for the infinite cutting plane.

-The first click sets the plane position.
-The direction from the first point to the second sets the normal.
-The selected faces stay selected, and camera flight remains available.
-Misses and coincident points leave picking active. **Cancel Pick** or Escape restores the previous plane.
-Escape outside picking closes the dialog.
-Changing the selection, active tool, level, or undo state also closes it, so the preview cannot refer to an obsolete selection.
+The selected faces stay selected while the knife is open; moving and rotating the preview does not edit geometry or create undo steps.
+Camera flight remains available.
+A missed pick leaves picking active. **Cancel Pick** or Escape cancels point picking.
+Escape during a gizmo drag restores the plane before that drag;
+otherwise Escape closes the dialog.
+Losing focus or capture also cancels a drag.
+Changing the selection, active selection tool, level, or undo state closes the dialog, so its preview cannot refer to an obsolete selection.

+Hold **Ctrl** during a rotation drag to snap its angle to **10-degree intervals**.
+This applies to the knife, background geometry, Stan, props, characters, pads, markers, and UV rotation rings.
+Ctrl can be held before grabbing a handle or pressed/released during the drag.
+The snap is relative to the drag's starting orientation.
+Releasing Ctrl restores normal precision; typed angles remain exact.

 Press **Knife** to bisect the selected faces.
 Both sides are kept, triangulated, and selected together.
 They retain their room, layer, texture, detail settings,